MorenoAlexander/InternAssignmentMonumentLabs/README.md

 # InternAssignmentMonumentLabs
-An Intern assignment for a intern position at Monument Labs
+An Intern assignment for an intern position at Monument Labs